NREL/reVX/reVX/least_cost_xmission/README.md

 output_files_*.gpkg
 ```

-Additionally, the results may be split into GeoJSONs by transmission feature connected with the following.
+Additionally, the results may be split into GeoJSONs by transmission feature connected to with the following.
 This will not create a combined GeoPackage file.
-The optional `--simplify-geo` flag is also used.
-By default, the paths contain a vertex every 90m which results in large output files.
-Simplifying the geometries reduces the file size and creates more realistic paths. `simplify_geo` can also be set in the processing config file if desired.
+The optional `--simplify-geo YYY` argument, where `YYY` is a number, can also be used if not set in the config file.
+Setting `simplify-geo` in the config file results in much faster run times than in post-processing.

 ```
 python -m reVX.least_cost_xmission.least_cost_xmission_cli merge-output \
---drop TransLine --drop LoadCen \
+--drop TransLine \
 --split-to-geojson --out-path ./out \
---simplify-geo 100 \
 output_files_*.gpkg
 ```